 Jenn has been the Associate Publisher of Attraction since 2004 and has enjoyed bringing the “good news” to readers on the Mid-Shore.
 Each month she waves her magic wand and articles get written, copy is edited, photographs are taken, pages are laid out and the website gets updated.
-Having previously thought she was a neat and organized person, Jenn has a desk covered in papers (and sometimes a dog toy or random Lego) and her calendar system works best when using a Sharpie on the back of her hand, but it all magically comes together!
-In her free time, Jenn enjoys watching her teen boys play baseball and ride horses as well as gardening, reading and sewing.
+In her free time, Jenn enjoys watching her teen boys play baseball and perform music, gardening, reading and sewing.
 Contact Jennifer at firstname.lastname@example.org.
 Contact Jennifer at email@example.com.

 Director of Marketing